Model Context Protocol (MCP) Usage Guide

 Authentication Support

-• API Keys: Can be passed via custom headers (e.g., x-api-key) or the Authorization header.
+- API Keys: Can be passed via custom headers (e.g.